Alexander family murders: Background

 The Alexander family was originally from Hamburg, West Germany.
 The couple were married sometime in the 1940s.
-Both Harald and Dagmar came from middle-class families with strong religious convictions, with Harald being raised as a Catholic and Dagmars family being part of the Evangelism movement.
-Around 1943 the Alexanders moved to Harburg, after Harald claimed to have received a message from the arch-angel Gabriel to abandon his job in the propane distribution business and instead become a bricklayer, a profession attributed to Jesus.
+Both Harald and Dagmar came from middle-class families with strong religious convictions, with Harald being raised as a Catholic and Dagmar’s family being part of the Evangelism movement.
+Around 1943 the Alexanders moved to Harburg, after Harald claimed to have received a message from the archangel Gabriel to abandon his job in the propane distribution business and instead become a bricklayer, a profession attributed to Jesus.

 Harald and Dagmar Alexander would become members of the so-called Lorber Society, an esoteric Gnostic-Christian sect led at the time by George Riehle.
 Harald interpreted Lorber's prophecies and visions as meaning that he was the "chosen one" and that his future son would be the "prophet" or "messiah" who would save humanity.

 In 1954, Frank was born, his first son and the youngest of the family.
 From an early age, all members of the family paid homage to him and honored him as God.
 Before the age of 16, Frank began to physically and sexually abuse his mother and three sisters.
 These incestuous relationships were supported by his father, in an attempt to avoid having intimate or emotional relationships with people outside the family nucleus.
 When the incident became public, the family (with funds Dagmar had inherited from her father) left Germany and moved to Tenerife, in the Canary Islands.